Hack the Camp, Part II

-In the whirlwind month the first Hack the Camp event, its participants have been hard at work developing their initial ideas into smart, sustainable refugee support solutions.
+In the whirlwind month of the first Hack the Camp event, its participants have been hard at work developing their initial ideas into smart, sustainable refugee support solutions.

-The humanitarian hackathon, coordinated by US Embassy Athens, Impact Hub and the Onassis Cultural Centre, saw another three days of exciting collaboration and dialogue between the competing teams and expert mentors at Impact Hub Athens.
+The humanitarian hackathon, coordinated by US Embassy Athens, Impact Hub and the Onassis Cultural Centre, saw three days of exciting collaboration and dialogue between the competing teams and expert mentors at Impact Hub Athens.
 The result was an impressive line-up of projects that all addressed the global crisis’ persistent need for everything from communication to sanitation to information.

 Hack the Camp winner Native Net zoned in on the need for viable informative resources within camps throughout Greece, and was praised for its close engagement with the communities that would benefit from these tools.
 The team beat some seriously tough competition, notably its fellow finalists, the refugee job and skill connector Refergon, and Autonomous Water Supply, who invented an innovative hygiene product to support safety in camps.